nbari/zunzuncito/README.md

     import my_api.v1.zun_default

-    where zun_default if from the api_resource 'default' that ends beein a custom python module
+    where zun_default if from the api_resource 'default' that ends being a custom python module

     * notice the prefix zun_

-This helps the router to dispatch all the request to an existin module, so continue with the flow, for the incoming request: http://api.zunzun.io/v1/gevent/ip we will try to find a module that matches the API resource 'gevent':
+This helps the router to dispatch all the request to an existing module, so continue with the flow, for the incoming request: http://api.zunzun.io/v1/gevent/ip we will try to find a module that matches the API resource 'gevent':

     'http://api.zunzun.io/v1/gevent/ip' ==> ['v1', 'gevent', 'ip']